-- Since 2001 the fatality rate per million population in Switzerland has been lower than the EU average.
-Significant decrease has been recorded in road fatalities of males aged 15-17 years old. - A large decrease has been registered in the percentage of speed offenders on Swiss motorways and rural roads.
+- Since 2001 the fatality rate per million population in Switzerland has been constantly lower than the EU average, showing similar developments over this period. - A large decrease has been registered in the percentage of speed offenders on Swiss motorways and rural roads.